DyingDown/RawBlog/source/_posts/Valine-Failed-to-load-resource-anonymous-avatar-not-shown.md

 warning: true
 ---

-Recently, I found my blog comment system can't be used, with an error shown `Failed to load resource: net::ERR_NAME_NOT_RESOLVED`.
-And after fixing that, the avatar for anonymous user also not shown.
+Recently, I found valine can't be used, with an error showing `Failed to load resource: net::ERR_NAME_NOT_RESOLVED`.
+And the avatar for the anonymous user is also not shown.

 <!--more-->

 ## Failed to load resource

-After seeing the console, I found that I'm requesting the url `https://us.leancloud.cn`.
-Because I used the national version of leancloud, but the `valine.min.js` uses cn as suffix.
+After seeing the console, I found that I'm requesting the URL `https://us.leancloud.cn`.
+Because I used the national version of leancloud, but the `valine.min.js` uses *cn* as suffix.

 ### Modify comment file